Pyprohly/redditwarp/docs/source/getting-started/praw-comparison.rst

 PRAW (**P**\ ython **R**\ eddit **A**\ PI **W**\ rapper) is the original Python package providing a simple interface for interacting with the Reddit API.
-For a long time it has been the primary tool among Python developers in the development of Reddit bots and other Reddit-related projects.
-Since its initial release way back in 2010, PRAW has been actively developed and maintained by multiple contributors, and thus has good support for many of the API's features.
+Since its initial release way back in 2010, PRAW has been actively developed and maintained by multiple contributors, and thus has good support for many of the Reddit API's features.

 PRAW repository: `<https://github.com/praw-dev/praw>`_.